10 questions for managers to ask employees who are overachievers

 10 questions to ask overachievers on your team

 So, you've identified a potential overachiever.
 Now, it's time to sit them down and explore the issue.
-So, here are the questions for overachieving employees you should be asking.
+So, here are the questions you need to ask your overachieving employees.

 Ambition is one of the most common causes of employee overachievement.
 People want to get somewhere, which means they want to prove themselves.
 And in moderation, that's a great thing.

 But, for overachievers, moderation quickly goes out the window.
 Figuring out your employee's career goals can shed light on why they're overachieving.
 It also means you can take steps to support their career development.
-And for ambitious overachievers, that's usually the only way to help them chill out a bit.
+And for ambitious overachievers, that's usually the only way to help them recognise this.

 Of all the questions for overachievers, this is one you might have trouble getting a clear answer for.
 Anyone with even basic social awareness will worry about potentially bad-mouthing colleagues.